neolefty/kind-of-like-qwirkle/README.md

 * Port to other platforms (Android, web, robo-vm)
 * ... talk to MindWare (publisher of Qwirkle) about permission?

-## Testing
+## Tests

 * Unit tests cover the game internals, UI controllers, and benchmarking, but not the graphical parts of the UI.
-* See the executable classes in src/test/java.
+* See the executable classes in [src/test/java].
 They don't use a framework (JUnit etc) -- just assertion failures.
 Converting to a unit test framework would be a good project for the future.